Philadelphia Pythians: History

 The team was originally known as the Independent Ball Club, a team of the Institute for Colored Youth.
-Due to the number members who belonged to the Knights of Pythias, the team was renamed the Pythians.
+Due to the number members who belonged to the Knights of Pythias of North America, South America, Europe, Asia, Africa and Australia, the team was renamed the Pythians.
 The first full season took place in 1867 under Catto's leadership.
 Their first game was played at Diamond Cottage Park in Camden, New Jersey, because the team could not gain access to the Parade Grounds at 11th and Wharton in Philadelphia.
-The team played their home games at Fairmount Park, but used Liberty Hall of the Institute for Colored Youth as their club house.
+The team played their home games at Fairmount Park, but they used Liberty Hall of the Institute for Colored Youth as their club house.
 This is where the team met to socialize and plan game strategies.
 The Pythians believed that credibility and acceptance could be promoted by competing against "our white brethren" on a baseball diamond.

 In September 1869, the Pythians played against the all white Olympics; likely the first recorded instance of an interracial baseball game.
 Although the Pythians lost 44–23, the September 4th edition of the Philadelphia Inquirer covered the game inning for inning, noting the skill of the Pythians as well as the large size of the crowd.
 A few days later the Pythians played and beat the all-white Philadelphia City Items; a historic victory that Catto hoped would prove the capability of African Americans.
 These game were successful in drawing large crowds and praise from news outlets for the Pythians' respectable play.
 In the years following the number of games per season was greatly reduced.
 This was in part due to raising racial tensions.
 The passage of the Fifteenth Amendment in 1870 led to the assassination of Catto during the election of 1871.
 The team was unable to continue its efforts without its charismatic leader and folded shortly after.